HisFun2305/homepage/README.md

 Implements the bulk retrieval of plans data.
 As with todo_data, each row of `db.execute("SELECT * FROM plans")` is parsed into a dictionary, but before adding the dictionary to the output list, the log is parsed from a string into a list by splitting at the "|" delimiter.
 The output list is then returned to the client

 ### tnw
 Implements the 'Time and Weather' tab.
-Nothing spectacular, just rendering `tnw.html` and setting the fourth naviation link to active
+Nothing spectacular, just rendering `tnw.html` and setting the fourth navigation link to active

 ### dict_factory
 Implements parsing an sqlite row tuple into a dictionary.
-Iterates through `cursor.description` to get each column name, and for each item in `row` the corresponding column name is paired with it using `zip(fields, row)`, and added to a dicitonary (Credit: https://docs.python.org/3/library/sqlite3.html#how-to-create-and-use-row-factories)
+Iterates through `cursor.description` to get each column name, and for each item in `row` the corresponding column name is paired with it using `zip(fields, row)`, and added to a dictionary (Credit: https://docs.python.org/3/library/sqlite3.html#how-to-create-and-use-row-factories)

 ## [data.sqlite](data.sqlite)
 Implements the backend SQL database for Wish.com Jarvis.